Server Performance Tuning

 This document was translated by ChatGPT

 #1.
-Investigating Packet Loss in deepflow-server
+Investigating Packet Loss Causes in deepflow-server

-• Influencing Factors:
+• Influencing factors:

-• Server Performance Bottleneck
+• Server performance bottleneck

--- written_rows / (query_duration_ms/1000) * server write thread count (ingester.flow-ck-writer.queue_count)
+-- written_rows / (qurey_duration_ms/1000) * server write thread count (ingester.flow-ck-writer.queue_count)

 FROM system.query_log

-WHERE event_time > now() - 1000 AND query LIKE '%INSERT INTO%'
+WHERE event_time>now()-1000 AND query LIKE '%INSERT INTO%'

 ORDER BY query_duration_ms

-DESC LIMIT 10
+DESC limit 10

 1